Application process and offers

 Students wanting to apply for the on campus housing must lodge their application and references by mid-December for students starting in February or mid-May for students starting in July.
 Applications will be ranked and students will be notified if they are offered a place usually about 1 month later.
 Students applying after these dates may still be offered a place depending on availability but may find that the on campus accommodation is fully booked.
 Students who do live on campus sign a housing contract, either for a semester or a year, however if they only sign a semester contract, they pay an extra cost.

-Just in case it is not possible to book into Flinders Living, you can book accommodation through a temporary accommodation provider - for students on a budget, we recommend a backpackers, or budget hostel - more details at:
+Just in case it is not possible to book into Flinders Living, you can book accommodation through a temporary accommodation provider - for students on a budget, we recommend a backpackers, or budget hostel.
+View information about temporary accommodation .

 Please note that the University does not book accommodation for students.
 You must arrange and book your own accommodation before you leave your home country.
 This is important as you may be asked to provide your accommodation details to the Department of Immigration on arrival in Australia.